 I purchased the roast at a local grocery store when it was on sale – a huge sale!

-A plus was that the roast was packaged with rib bones that had been cut away from the actual roast but tied back on with butcher twine.
+A plus was that the roast was packaged with rib bones cut away from the actual roast but tied back on with butcher twine.
 This provided the same bone-in benefits without the hassle of the bones when carving the roast.
 More about that in a minute.

 Simple Preparation

-- I always cook my rib roast in a now vintage Corning Ware roasting pan with a rack.
-I lined the roasting pan with heavy-duty aluminum foil before inserting the rack.
+- Minimize Cleanup: I cook my rib roast in a vintage Corning Ware roasting pan with a rack.
+Before inserting the rack, I lined the roasting pan with heavy-duty aluminum foil.
 The purpose of the aluminum foil was to minimize the cleanup!

-- Then, I covered the rack with another piece of aluminum foil.
-I poked holes in the aluminum foil with a fork.
-The reason for doing this was to allow the grease from the cooking roast to seep into the bottom of the roasting pan and minimize the oven mess and smoke from the cooking roast.
+- Minimize Oven Mess: Then, I covered the rack with another piece of aluminum foil, poked holes in it with a fork, and let the grease from the cooking roast seep into the bottom of the roasting pan, minimizing the oven mess and smoke.

-- Before I was ready to cook the roast, I patted it dry with paper towels.
-Then, I liberally sprinkled Kosher salt and black pepper on the top and the sides.
-I rubbed the salt and pepper into the roast with my hand.
+- Season: Before I was ready to cook the roast, I patted it dry with paper towels.
+Then, I liberally sprinkled Kosher salt and black pepper on the top and sides, rubbing the salt and pepper into the roast with my hand.

-- I transferred the roast to the prepared roasting pan and carefully inserted a thermometer probe.
+- Measure its Temperature: I transferred the roast to the prepared roasting pan and carefully inserted a thermometer probe.
 I ensured the probe was as close to the center as possible and not touching the fat or the bones.

 That’s it for the preparation!